-Alright, let’s get to it!
+Once we’ve covered skinny bundles, we’ll move on to over-the-air TV and some key apps you ought to know about.
 Here are our picks for the best ways to watch local channels without cable.

 Free over-the-air TV

 Your options get a little thinner after the skinny bundles, but there are some other apps to consider.
-First among these is CBS All Access, which offers local feeds of CBS stations to certain customers.
-Once again, you’ll have to live in certain areas to get the live feeds – and, once again, you can find out how good the deal is for your region by checking out the service’s week-long free trial.
+One of these is CBS All Access, which offers local feeds of CBS stations to certain customers.
+Once again, you’ll have to live in certain areas to get the live feeds – and, once again, you can find out how good the deal is for your region by checking out the service’s week-long free trial via the link below.
+CBS All Access costs $5.99/month (you can pay more to get rid of commercials, but that only affects the on-demand content, not the live TV).
 You can read our full review of CBS All Access here.

 There are relatively few standalone apps that offer local content, but there is one that is worth noting here.
 NewsON is a platform for local news stations.
 If you’re lucky, you’ll find that your local station is available live on the platform.
 NewsON’s app is available on streaming devices like Roku and Amazon Fire TV.
 Read our complete review of NewsON here.
-It’s worth noting that the service has improved a bit since our review was written, and is now more popular among cord cutters.
+It’s worth noting that the service has improved a bit since our review was written.

 You may find that your favorite local channels have apps of their own!
 These days, it’s not uncommon for local news networks to offer clips or even live feeds on their websites and through apps for mobile devices and streaming boxes.
 Other local news channels use streaming platforms like Livestream or the aforementioned NewsON.
 It’s worth doing a quick Google search and reading your local station’s website to see where else you might find their content.